-- An understanding of the complex neuro-degenerative disease Parkinson's. - Learn about best practice medication management for people living with Parkinson's. - Assessment and strategies for managing non-motor Symptoms of Parkinson's.
+- An understanding of the complex neuro-degenerative disease Parkinson's. - Learn about best practice medication management for people living with Parkinson's. - Assessment and strategies for ongoing care of a resident with Parkinson's.

 People with Parkinson's disease

 Prevalence